Getting here and travelling around

 From 1 October 2008, a low emission zone (Umweltzone) will come into force to reduce fine particle pollution.

 Passengers can reach almost 300 destinations around the world from Frankfurt Airport.
-The airport offers more than 56 million air passengers every year optimal travel connections.
+The airport offers about 61 million air passengers every year optimal travel connections.

 Hahn airport is situated approximately 120 km west of Frankfurt in the Hunsrück and has developed into one of the most attractive passenger airports in Germany.